AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 You should already have a writable data directory called "RWTEST" under your mapped collection directory, and a guest collection set up to use that directory.

-We will set out the permissions you would like to apply in a JSON document like the following, and we will name this file path-restrictions.json:
+We will set out the permissions you would like to apply in a JSON document.
+The following commands will save this file as ```path-restrictions.json``` in your home directory __(make sure you modify it with your values first!)__:
 ```
+cd ~
+cat <<EOF >path-restrictions.json
 {
   "DATA_TYPE": "path_restrictions#1.0.0",
   "read": [